 From time to time, we license or purchase rights to technology or intellectual property from third parties.
 These licenses and purchase agreements require us to pay upfront payments as well as development or other payments upon successful completion of preclinical, clinical, regulatory or revenue milestones.
 In addition, these agreements may require us to pay royalties on sales of products arising from the licensed or acquired technology or intellectual property.
-Because the achievement of these milestones is not reasonably estimable, we have not recorded a liability in the accompanying unaudited condensed consolidated financial statements for any of these contingencies.
+Because the achievement of these milestones is not reasonably estimable, other than noted below, we have not recorded a liability in the accompanying unaudited condensed consolidated financial statements for any of these contingencies.

 In connection with the Company's acquisition of intellectual property rights associated with Solifenacin DRG and Tadalafil/Finasteride combination capsules in December 2017, the Company was obligated to make upfront payments totaling \$500,000 by March 2018, as well as future installment payments and milestone payments.
-The \$500,000 is included in accounts payable on the accompanying condensed consolidated balance sheet as of March 31, 2018.
-The Company expects to pay this amount in the third quarter of fiscal 2018.
+Of the \$500,000, \$250,000 was paid in May 2018 and the remaining \$250,000 is included in accounts payable on the accompanying condensed consolidated balance sheet as of June 30, 2018.
+The Company expects to pay this amount in the fourth quarter of fiscal 2018.
+The Company has met the initial milestones for these two product candidates, which will result in additional payments totaling \$700,000.
+These amounts owed, which total\$950,000, are included in accounts payable on the accompanying unaudited condensed consolidated balance sheet at June 30, 2018.